salemon/robotic_chess_player/README.md

 ## Major functions and limitations
 1. **3D visual perception based on 2D imaging feedback:** able to detection the position and orientation of the chessboard in the workspace and on the fly\
-**limitation:** The entire chessboard needs to be inside the view of the camera at the standby position and better without any pieces on the board; otherwise the pose estimation may fail.
+**limitation:** The entire chessboard needs to be inside the view of the camera at the standby position and better without any pieces on the board.
+In other words, the robot needs to see the chessboard fully, otherwise the pose estimation may fail.
 2. **Visual situational awareness:** able to detection the chessboard state every time a player makes a move\
-**limitation:** The accuracy of the built-in neural network is 97%; the detection result at the beginning of the game needs human check: if the majority of a chess piece is poorly placed outside the containing square, the detection will fail.
+**limitation:** The accuracy of the built-in neural network is 97% so it is not bullet proof to errors; the detection result at the beginning of the game needs human check: if the majority of a chess piece is poorly placed outside the containing square, the detection will fail.
 3. **Physical manipulation intelligence:** able to move every chess piece from a start square to an end square at each step, and to compete against a human player with world-class chess analysis\
-**limitation:** The system cannot detection the exact position of a chess piece inside a square.
+**limitation:** The system does not detect the exact position of a chess piece inside a square.
 All pieces are gripped in the same way.

 ## Hardware
 * Universal Robot UR5e collaborative robot